 - Vacuum regularly, preferably with a Hepa Filter Vacuum

-- Install a good hepa air purifier for dust control
+- Install a good hepa air purifier

-A good dust air cleaner can absolutely help get rid of dust in your house, but it’s just one part of a multi part process.
+A good air cleaner can absolutely help get rid of dust in your house, but it’s just one part of a multi part process.
 You need to help the air purifier too by having a regular and well though out cleaning process.